geofabrik/OpenRailRouting/README.md

 * `gauge_1435.json` limits accessible tracks to those with `gauge=1435` or missing gauge.
 * `15kv-ac_750v-dc.json` limits accessible tracks to those with 15 kV 16.7 Hz AC, 750 V DC or missing information about power systems.
 Tracks with `electrified=no/rail` will be assumed as inaccessible.

+Don't forget that clients can submit their own profiles at runtime if they use POST requests.

 ## Running